Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 Note

-Automatic cleaning of the detected CRs#
+Automatic Cleaning of the Detected CRs#

 ../../_images/single_4a_lacosmic.png

-The new window is divided into four sections:
+The window is divided into four sections:

 ../../_images/single_5a_lacosmic.png